Search 13,000 Icon Stock Images

-The Icon Publications image library includes almost 13,000 original photographs ranging from vintage 1970s b/w photojournalism to the latest views of international destinations.
-With over 10,000 images by David Kilpatrick, using the search window here will automatically cover the entire collection and give access to direct licensing through Alamy.
-Simply type over ‘Venice’ in the search box with a description of the image you are looking for.
+The Icon Publications image library includes over 30,000 original photographs ranging from vintage 1970s b/w photojournalism to the latest views of international destinations.
+With over 28,000 images by David Kilpatrick and more by the rest of our team, using the portfolio search function will automatically cover the entire collection and give access to direct licensing through Alamy.
+Simply use the search box to find what we’ve got.
+Try Venice or Tenerife or ‘Scottish Borders’ for example.
 Imagine you are using Google, the search works pretty much the same way.
-Draw a blank?
-Search ‘All of Alamy’ to access over 20 million images.

 David Kilpatrick won the UK Press PR & Stock Photographer of the Year 2009 title in the Master Photography Awards held in October 2009, and an Award of Excellence winner in 2010.
-David’s work has appeared in books, newspapers and magazines worldwide for the last 40 years and he is a Fellow of both the BIPP and the MPA as well as a qualified journalist.
+David’s work from 1968 onwards has appeared in books, newspapers and magazines worldwide and he is a Fellow of both the BIPP and the MPA (Hon) as well as a qualified journalist and now a qualified professional with The Guild of Photographers.

 In collaboration with Sony Switzerland I just published a beautiful 200p large-size book about the a900 and all the good old alpha lenses (Minolta, Sony, Zeiss).
 I’d like to send you a copy.
 You’ll find a few pdfs here: